IEEE 1394 Interface

 The IEEE 1394 interface is defined as a serial bus interface standard for the high-speed communications.
 The interface is also called through the brand names of the FireWire (Apple), LINK (Sony), and Lynx (Texas Instruments).
 IEEE 1394 substitutes parallel SCSI in different applications due to the lower implementation costs and a simplified, more adaptable cabling system.
 The unique release of the IEEE 1394-1995 specified what is now termed as FireWire 400.
 It may transmit the data between devices at 100, 200, or 400 M bit/s.
 EEE 1394c-2006 was distributed on the June 8, 2007, which offer the 800 M bit/s.

-What are the factors affecting the speed of the microprocessor?
+Specify some of the factors which are affecting speed of the microprocessor?

 Describe briefly the situations for a machine to support Demand Paging?

-Explain what do you mean by the SIMM?
-Whether we use it now or not.
+Explain what do you mean by the power supply unit?

 18,76,764